EdenWise/hjcrc/HJCSIC.md

-*As a citizen consider oneself spellbound, free has influenced your life.*

 *Civilization is only good behavior.*

 *The only thing to fear is ourselves.*

+*As a citizen consider oneself spellbound---free has been placed in our lives.*

 # How the Judeo-Christian System Influences Civilization (Part 1)     http://tinyurl.com/HJCR1